-The Map Manager took what was the Display Manager, topological analysis is now called Overlay, and for this same place was the Buffer and thematic mapping.
-If that is not sought with a magnifying glass, anyone can think that Bentley Map does not have this type of function.
+The Map Manager took what was the Display Manager, Topological Analysis is now called Overlay, and for this same place the Buffer and thematic mapping went.
+If that is not looked for with a magnifying glass, anyone can think that Bentley Map does not have this type of functions.

-Then the Feature Manager was in the right side panel known as Command Manager, from where you can not turn off or turn on features but only create.
-There is no way to apply or remove attributes like that, nothing more ... in conclusion, difficult for the most experienced.
+Then the Feature Manager was in the right side panel known as Command Manager, from where features cannot be turned off or on but only created.
+There is no way to apply or remove attributes like that ... in conclusion, difficult for the most experienced.

-I must admit, that this feeling of bewilderment has not changed in several years, when they showed it to me for the first time before being called like that.
+I must admit, this sense of bewilderment has not changed in several years, when it was first shown to me before it was called that.

-It was at the 2004 users' conference, when the potential of Xml FEature Markup (XFM), which was already running on Geographics 8.5.
-Later it was called Bentley Map, from XM 8.9, and they called it a legacy to all of the above.
-At this time, we were interested in its potential, but in the impression that it was still a crude tool, we decided to reconstruct routines that were done in Geographics.
+It was at the 2004 users' conference, when the potential of Xml FEature Markup (XFM), which already ran on Geographics 8.5.
+Later it was called the Bentley Map, starting with XM 8.9, and they called all of the above legacy.
+At this point, we were interested in its potential, but in the impression that it was still a crude tool, we decided to rebuild routines that were done in Geographics.

 The videos shown below were elaborated in 2005, from the development on .
 NET Visual Basic from Microstation that a boy of many desires made, for while Bentley integrated these functionalities in XM, of which I talked to you guys ago few days.